miguelperezcolom/javavsc/README.md

 There are so many benchmarks and opinions that I think this is something that is worth to check by ourselves.

+If we do it with a real case like a hotel availability request it will be better.